peterdesmet/petridish/README.md

 Posts can be shown on an [archive page](#archive-page) and on the [home page](#home-page).

 Posts will use `layout: default` by default.

+To enable post comments, add your site to [Disqus](https://disqus.com/) and add `comments: true` to each post where you want comments.
+Comments are disabled by default.

 To change the permalink of all posts from the default `yyyy/mm/dd/title.html` to e.g. `blog/{filename}/` without having to add a `permalink` to each post, set a [front matter default](https://jekyllrb.com/docs/step-by-step/09-collections/#front-matter-defaults) in `_config.yml`: